Extreme heatwave to hit California with highs of 115F over Labor Day

 Temperatures may reach up to 115 degrees Fahrenheit (46 degrees Celsius) in the hills and valleys near Los Angeles on Sunday and Monday, warned the National Weather Service (NWS).

-Heat will start building early this week, with highs across southern and central California, Nevada and Arizona reaching 100F (38C) or higher from Tuesday.
+Heat will start building early this week, with highs across southern and central California, Nevada and Arizona reaching well above 100F (38C) by Thursday and through the weekend.

-By the weekend, California’s Central Valley and most inland areas of southern California will have highs well above 100F.
-Stockton and Modesto are both forecast to hit 109F (43C) on Sunday, as are cities as far north as Chico and Reading.
+By Sunday, Sacramento is forecast to reach a high of 112F (44C), while other parts of the Central Valley as far north as Chico and Redding will hit between 107-110F (42-43C).
+Los Angeles is forecast to hit 99F (37C) downtown and up to 113F (45C) in the San Fernando Valley.

-All the way up in Yosemite Valley, home to rock faces like El Capitan and Half Dome, temperatures could reach 106F (41C) on Sunday and Monday.
+All the way up in Yosemite Valley, home to rock faces like El Capitan and Half Dome, temperatures could reach 107F (42C) on Saturday, and stay hot through the holiday weekend.

 Wildfire Today, a wildfire news site, reported that if these extreme temperatures come with low humidity and high winds, existing fires could be exacerbated.